open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Api/README.md

 1. You want to use terminology matching OpenTelemetry spec (Span vs Activity).
    The [shim](#instrumenting-using-opentelemetryapi-shim)
    can be useful for such users.
+Refer to the [comparison of Activity API and OpenTelemetry Tracing API](https://github.com/open-telemetry/opentelemetry-dotnet/issues/947) if you want to compare the differences.
 2. Your library performs communication with other libraries/components, and want to access [Propagators](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/context/api-propagators.md),